rutbergphilip/RedisRacer/README.md

 ## Contributing

-Contributions are more than welcome!
+Contributions are more than welcome in order to help improve the accuracy of the tool!
 Here are several ways you can contribute:

 - **[Report Issues](https://github.com/rutbergphilip/RedisRacer/issues)**: Submit bugs found or log feature requests for the `RedisRacer` project.
 - **[Submit Pull Requests](https://github.com/rutbergphilip/RedisRacer/blob/main/CONTRIBUTING.md)**: Review open PRs, and submit your own PRs.